 gameplay

-The gameplay of "Planet of the Apes: Last Frontier" revolves around making choices between two options that influence the narrative, offering a strong emphasis on storytelling.
-Players appreciate the game's replayability due to the potential for significant story changes and the desire to explore various alternative endings.
+The gameplay in "Planet of the Apes: Last Frontier" revolves around making choices between two options that influence the narrative, offering a strong emphasis on storytelling.
+This choice-driven mechanic enhances replayability, as players can explore various paths and discover multiple endings.

 “Planet of the Apes: Last Frontier is a narrative game where the gameplay is simply to choose between two answers along the story.”